 When Gloucestershire County Council submitted plans to widen the road junction the opportunity was taken by the Stroud Brewery to build a new pub which was built immediately behind the old one on the north-eastern corner of the cross roads.
 A roundabout was built on the site of the original pub.
 On 13th December 1937 the new Cross Hands Inn opened.
 The Stroud Brewery described the pub as ‘well marked on R.A.C. maps at the intersection of the Gloucester – Cirencester and Stroud – Cheltenham roads, this house offers excellent accommodation and a double skittle alley.’

 The Cross Hands was tied to Whitbread for many years.
-In the 1960’s the skittle alley was the venue for the Dandelion Club where discos took place with the occasional live band – Peter Green’s Fleetwood Mac once played there.
+In the 1960’s the skittle alley was the venue for the Dandelion Club where discos took place with the occasional live band – Peter Green’s Fleetwood Mac played there on Valentines Day, 14th February 1968.

 In 1970 an application was submitted to Gloucestershire planners for a £500,000 200 bedroom motel at the Cross Hands but the plans never materialised.
 In the 1990’s the Cross Hands was a Brewers Fayre pub.